andrew/ultimate-awesome/README.md

 - [sqlserver-kit](https://github.com/ktaranov/sqlserver-kit) - Useful links, scripts, tools and best practice for Microsoft SQL Server Database.
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
 - [awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
+- [awesome-cdk](https://github.com/kolomied/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
 - [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.
 - [awesome](https://github.com/chartjs/awesome) - A curated list of awesome Chart.js resources and libraries.
+- [awesome-backend](https://github.com/zhashkevych/awesome-backend) - 🚀 A curated and opinionated list of resources (English & Russian) for Backend developers | Структурированный список ресурсов для изучения Backend разработки.
 - [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.
+- [awesome-node-based-uis](https://github.com/xyflow/awesome-node-based-uis) - A curated list with resources about node-based UIs.
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]  .
-- [awesome-backend](https://github.com/zhashkevych/awesome-backend) - 🚀 A curated and opinionated list of resources (English & Russian) for Backend developers | Структурированный список ресурсов для изучения Backend разработки.
 - [awesome-browser-exploit](https://github.com/escapingbug/awesome-browser-exploit) - Awesome list of browser exploitation tutorials.
 - [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
-- [awesome-node-based-uis](https://github.com/xyflow/awesome-node-based-uis) - A curated list with resources about node-based UIs.
 - [awesome-charting](https://github.com/zingchart/awesome-charting) - A curated list of the best charting and dataviz resources that developers may find useful, including the best JavaScript charting libraries.
 - [awesome-programming-books](https://github.com/zero-equals-false/awesome-programming-books) - 📚 A curated list of awesome programming books (Algorithms and data structures, Artificial intelligence, Software Architecture, Human–computer interaction, Operating Systems, Database Systems, IT Security, Concurrency, Interpreters and Compilers, High-Performance Computing, Distributed Systems, Game Development, Mathematical optimization).
 - [awesome-windows-kernel-security-development](https://github.com/ExpLife0011/awesome-windows-kernel-security-development) - Windows kernel security development.